asdf-format/asdf/docs/asdf/extending/legacy.rst

     ...

 Then, the Python implementation of the tag class and extension class.
-See the `asdf.CustomType` and `asdf.AsdfExtension` documentation for more information:
+See the `asdf.CustomType` and `asdf.extension.AsdfExtension` documentation for more information:

 .. runcode:: hidden